typelevel/cats/docs/src/main/mdoc/typeclasses/bimonad.md

 ### NonEmptyList as a Bimonad
 `NonEmptyList[_]` is a lawful `Bimonad` so you can chain computations (like a `Monad`) and `extract` the result at the end (like a `Comonad`).

-Here is a possible implementation based on existing monad and comonad:
+Here is a possible implementation:
 ```scala mdoc
 import cats._
 import cats.data._